nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Please refer to **[this section](#additional-information-regarding-specific-fields)** for details on how to use each information field prefix.

-### Listing all persons : `list`
+### 6.3 Listing all contacts : `list`

-Shows a list of all persons in the ConnectUS app.
+Shows a list of all contact in the ConnectUS app.

 Format: `list`

-### Editing a person : `edit`
+### 6.4 Editing a contact : `edit`

-Edits an existing person in the ConnectUS app.
+Edits an existing contact in the ConnectUS app.

 Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [a/ADDRESS] [e/EMAIL] [tg/TELEGRAM] [ig/INSTAGRAM] [wa/WHATSAPP] [b/BIRTHDAY] [mod/MODULE_NUMBER]…​ [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the contact at the specified `INDEX`.
+The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** e.g. 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* You can remove all the person’s tags by typing `edit -t` without specifying any tags after it.
+* You can remove all the contact’s tags by typing `edit -t` without specifying any tags after it.

 Examples:
-* `edit 1 p/12345678 e/james@example.com` Edits the phone number and email address of the 1st person to be `12345678` and `james@example.com` respectively.
+* `edit 1 p/12345678 e/james@example.com` Edits the phone number and email address of the 1st contact to be `12345678` and `james@example.com` respectively.
-* `edit 2 n/Betsy Crower -t` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+* `edit 2 n/Betsy Crower -t` Edits the name of the 2nd contact to be `Betsy Crower` and clears all existing tags.

 Please refer to **[this section](#additional-information-regarding-specific-fields)** for details on how to use each information field prefix.

-### Deleting a person : `delete`
+### 6.5 Deleting a contact : `delete`

-Deletes the specified person from the ConnectUS app.
+Deletes the specified contact from the ConnectUS app.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** e.g. 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the ConnectUS app.
+* `list` followed by `delete 2` deletes the 2nd contact in the ConnectUS app.
-* `search Betsy` followed by `delete 1` deletes the 1st person in the results of the `search` command.
+* `search Betsy` followed by `delete 1` deletes the 1st contact in the results of the `search` command.

-### Searching for personal information : `search`
+### 6.6 Searching for contact information : `search`

-Finds persons whose information fields and tags contain any of the given keywords.
+Finds contacts whose information fields and tags contain any of the given keywords.

 Format: `search KEYWORD`

 Examples:
-* `search january` returns all persons whose information fields contain the keyword `january`.
+* `search january` returns all contacts whose information fields contain the keyword `january`.
-* `search alex may` returns all persons whose information fields contain the keywords `alex` and `may`.
+* `search alex may` returns all contacts whose information fields contain the keywords `alex` and `may`.

 * The keywords are case-insensitive!
-This means that `search january`, `search JANUARY` and `search jAnUaRy` will all return the persons whose information fields contain the keyword `january`.
+This means that `search january`, `search JANUARY` and `search jAnUaRy` will all return the contacts whose information fields contain the keyword `january`.

-### Clearing all entries : `clear`
+### 6.7 Clearing all entries : `clear`

-Clears all entries from the ConnectUS app.
+Clears all contacts from the ConnectUS app.

 Format: `clear`

-### Exiting the program : `exit`
+### 6.8 Exiting the program : `exit`

 Exits the program.

 Format: `exit`

-### Saving the data
+### 6.9 Saving the data

 ConnectUS data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

-### Editing the data file
+### 6.10 Editing the data file

 ConnectUS data is saved as a JSON file `[JAR file location]/data/ConnectUS.json`.
 Advanced users are welcome to update data directly by editing that data file.